microsoft/Broadcast-Development-Kit-Web-UI/docs/how-to-use-the-solution/how_to_use_the_solution.md

 >**NOTE**: If the selected protocol is SRT, you can also see other information related to that protocol, such as, `Latency`, `Passphrase`, among others.

-To change the streaming protocol, you need to click on the `Edit` button placed in this info section at the right top and select between `SRT` or RTMP.
+To change the streaming protocol, you need to click on the `Edit` button placed in this info section at the right top and select between `SRT` or `RTMP`.

 ![Web UI call-details view change protocol](images/call-details-view-change-protocol.png)